qouteall/imm_ptl_wiki_copy/API-for-Other-Mods.md

 After 1.16 most mods use datapack functionality to add new dimensions.
 However, that method has these drawbacks:

 * It stores all dimension options into `level.dat`.
 Upon upgrading, DFU cannot recognize non-vanilla generator types and swallows the nether and the end.
-[See also](https://github.com/TelepathicGrunt/Bumblezone-Fabric/issues/20) (Note: This mod has the code to automatically recover after the nether and end has been swallowed)
+(Note: This mod has the code to automatically recover after the nether and end has been swallowed in 1.16 and 1.17)
 * It requires the generator's seed to be hardcoded inside the dimension json.
 * Upon entering a world, the game shows the warning screen (worlds using experimental settings are not supported).